Maxim Galkin

-Maxim Alexandrovich Galkin (Максим Александрович Галкин; born 18 June 1976) is a Russian comedian, television presenter and singer.
+Maxim Alexandrovich Galkin (Максим Александрович Галкин; born 18 June 1976) is a Russian and Israeli comedian, television presenter and singer.
 Galkin left Russia in March 2022 following the Russian invasion of Ukraine and was subsequently listed as a foreign agent by the Russian government.

 Biography

 He first became famous as an impersonator and is known for his talent at parody and his duets with the famous Russian pop singer Alla Pugacheva and Ani Lorak.

-Galkin was the host of the Russian version of Who Wants to Be a Millionaire? before 2009.
+Galkin was the host of the Russian version of Who Wants to Be a Millionaire? from 2001 to 2008.

 In 2010, Galkin was one of the few comedians performing an impression, albeit 'light-hearted', of President Vladimir Putin, on Russia's Channel One TV channel.

 On New Year's Eve in 2013, Galkin and the then popular Ukrainian comedian Volodymyr Zelenskyy performed together in a traditional New Year's program called “Little Blue Light” on the Russia-1 TV channel.
 Russian TV presenter Vladimir Solovyov, who later became a leading Kremlin propagandist, also appeared on the show as one of the presenters and danced in the audience during Galkin and Zelenskyy's performance.

-After November 2016 he hosted a children's talent show on TV "Best of all", and did so at least until mid-2017.
+After November 2016, he hosted a children's, talent show on TV "Best of all" and did so at least until mid-2017.

 Personal life

 Galkin is Jewish, from his mother's side.

-Since 2001, Galkin had been romantically involved with the famed Soviet and Russian singer Alla Pugacheva.
-On December 24, 2011, the couple married, despite the significant age gap.
+Since 2001, Galkin has been romantically involved with Soviet and Russian singer Alla Pugacheva.
+On 24 December 2011, the couple married, despite the significant age gap.

-On September 18, 2013 Galkin and Pugacheva became the biological parents of twins via a surrogate mother – Elizaveta and Harry.
+On 18 September 2013 Galkin and Pugacheva became the biological parents of twins via a surrogate mother – Elizaveta and Harry.
+In 2022, Galkin and Pugacheva fled to Israel.
 In August 2022, Russian media reports suggested that his wife and children may have returned to Russia, and in September 2022, Russia listed him as a foreign agent.
+Since then, every post he uploads on Instagram has a 24-word disclaimer stating that he is a foreign agent.
+Russian media also puts an asterisk to his name stating that he is a foreign agent.
+In January 2024, Galkin was denied entry to Bali, Indonesia, at the request of the Russian government.
+Galkin's performances were also canceled in Thailand and Kazakhstan.
+As of 2024, Pugacheva resided in Cyprus.